zerotwooneone/percolator/source/Percolator.Cryptography/README.md

 3.  **Consumed via Interfaces**: Higher-level domains that consume these operations should do so via interfaces defined in their own projects.
 The `Percolator.Application` layer is responsible for implementing those interfaces and calling the primitives in this library.
 4.  **Fail Forward**: Do not add logging for security-sensitive errors.
 The established pattern is to throw an exception (e.g., `CryptographicException`) to ensure failures are handled by the consuming layer.

+## AI Development Guidelines

+- **No Raw Byte Arrays**: Domain libraries should not send or receive raw byte arrays in or out of the domain.
+These should be wrapped in DDD value types with clear names so that it is more clear when passing parameters or returning results.

 ## High-Level Concepts

 The security of the chat application is built upon several key cryptographic concepts implemented in this library: